 Children’s products are covered by the General Product Safety Regulations 2005 : GB

 This Regulation states that no product shall be supplied or placed on the GB market unless that product is safe.

 It is the responsibility of the producer, manufacturer, importer or retailer to show that reasonable steps have been taken to ensure a product is safe when considering not only the intended use but also the foreseeable use of the product itself.

 One means of demonstrating this is to conduct regular product testing to a recognised Designated British, European harmonised, national or international standard or industry specification which contains strength, durability or general safety requirements.

 BS EN 747-1:2012+A1:2015 and BS EN 747-2:2012+A1:2015 – Furniture – Bunk beds for domestic use - Safety requirements (part 1) and test methods (part 2).

-This European standard covers strength, durability and general safety (including entrapment hazards) of bunk beds and what are termed as high sleeper beds, where the top surface of the bed is 60cm or more from the ground.
+This harmonised standard covers strength, durability and general safety (including entrapment hazards) of bunk beds and what are termed as high sleeper beds, where the top surface of the bed is 60cm or more from the ground.
 The standard is intended to cover products used in both a domestic and non-domestic setting.

 BS 7972:2001+A1:2009 – Safety requirements and test methods for children’s bed guards for domestic use

 This British standard is used to assess the structural integrity and general safety of bed guards that are intended to be fitted to children’s or full sized beds.